 Red Island, Java Accommodation

-There’s no need to book accommodation in advance when traveling to Red Island (Pulau Merah) unless you’re looking to stay at a more luxurious (and expensive) place.
+There’s no need to book accommodation in advance when traveling to Red Island (Pulau Merah) unless you’re looking to stay at a more luxurious and comfortable place.

 The main road is lined with home stays and it’s best to go knock on the doors, inquire about availability and negotiate the price.

-- Yogi Homestay Putra Pandu: 250 000 IDR ($17) for a double room per night including breakfast, hot water, and wi-fi showers, this price is hard to beat!
+This is how I found Yogi Homestay Putra Pandu.
+For only 250 000 IDR ($17) I got a private double room including breakfast, hot water, and wi-fi.
+This price is hard to beat!
 Yogi Homestay isn’t on Booking.com but you can’t miss it on the main road.

 I loved my time at Red Island, Java, but you don’t need to stay more than 3 nights as there’s not much to do in the area.